 - Daggers or dirks

 - Folding knives

-Find out more about how to fight PC 626.10 charges by speaking with a weapon’s charges lawyer in Los Angeles right now.
-Just call (310) 997-4688 to get started.
+Find out more about how to fight PC 626.10 charges by speaking with a weapons charges attorney in Los Angeles.

 Results of a Conviction for Weapons on School Grounds

 PC 626.10 is considered a “wobbler” by the court system in California.
 Wobblers are special criminal charges in that they are not always treated the same way.
 Sometimes, they are prosecuted as misdemeanors.
 In other cases, they may be prosecuted as felonies.
 The prosecution is responsible for deciding how to handle these charges.